yang-sec/CAN-SessionKey/README.md

 ## Part 1: Benchmark Evaluation

 ## Part 2: Prototype Implementation and Evaluation
-This part contains the implemention of both SKDC and SSKT protocols.
-For both, we take
+This part contains the implemention details of SKDC and SSKT protocols.
+For both protocols, we take Arduino Due A000062 borad as key server(KS) and Arduino Uno R3 broad as ECU.
+Seeed Studio CAN BUS Shields are used to provide CAN communication.
+Details of Seeed Studio Shield can be found in [Google](http://www.google.com/)